 What about architectural fees for creating a Passive House?

-There is no increase in our architectural fees to build a house to the Passive House standard.
+There is no increase in our architectural fees to build a house to the Passive House standard since that is all we do.
 We have been through the learning curve and come out the other side.
 If you choose to have the house certified, just as with LEED and other certifications, it does take extra time to go through the certification process, and we charge hourly for that.
-Architectural and PHIUS fees for certification by the Passive House Institute US can run between $5,000-7,000.
+Architectural and PHIUS fees for certification by the Passive House Institute US have run between $5,000-15,000, depending upon project size and complexity.

 Why are they so healthy?